 The second option allows you to schedule a later time to send the user back to the queue so you can use the waitlist to set a reminder for your team.
 If you’re going to send a user later, we recommend you add additional context for other agents by designating a type in the third option below, such as “Reminder”.
 It will likely be helpful to add a note as well.
 When that user comes back to the waiting list they will appear with the appropriate icon next to their avatar and your message will display in the waitlist,

 When you have finished a chat with a customer and have confirmed that she needs no further assistance, click the “X” at the top right of the chat panel to close the conversation.

 If your organization is tracking chat types, you’ll see a pop-up asking you to note the chat type and whether or not to send a customer satisfaction survey.
 You’ll be required to select a chat type to close the chat, you can decide whether or not to send the survey.
-Surveys are currently only supported in WeChat.
+Surveys are currently only supported in WeChat and Mini-Programs.

-We recommend getting in the habit of closing chats after the conversation has come to a natural conclusion.
+We strongly recommend getting in the habit of closing chats after the conversation has come to a natural conclusion.
 If you leave your workstation without signing-out or closing your computer, that chat session will still be assigned to you, meaning any new messages from the user will only go to you.
 Your admin can setup your Grata account rules to route back to the customer’s previous agent first.
 After giving the previous agent a chance to claim the chat again, Grata will then notify other agents.